-

 Not on view

-As a landscape painter, Marsden Hartley was greatly influenced by the transcendentalist writings of Ralph Waldo Emerson and Henry David Thoreau, who perceived natural symbols as mediators that could connect sensitive viewers to the spiritual realm.
-Referencing a famous "Self-Portrait" (1500) by Renaissance artist Albrecht Dürer, Hartley wrote, “I would like to make a painting of a mountain and have it have all that this portrait has.”
+As a landscape painter, Marsden Hartley was greatly influenced by the transcendentalist writings of Ralph Waldo Emerson (1803–1882) and Henry David Thoreau (1817–1862), who perceived nature as a means of connecting sensitive viewers to the spiritual realm.

 - Artist